-- 1. When the report contains a permanent partial disability rating - 2.
-Upon request of the Board - 3.
+- 1. When the report contains a permanent partial disability rating; - 2.
+Upon request of the Board; - 3.
 To comply with other rules and regulations of the Board; and - 4.
 In conjunction with the filing of a Rehabilitation Plan with the Board.

-The employer/insurer shall maintain copies of all medical reports and attachments in their files and shall not file medical reports except in compliance with Board Rule 61(b)(13) and Rule 200(f).
+The employer/insurer shall maintain copies of all medical reports and attachments in their files and shall not file medical reports except in compliance with Board Rule 61(b) (12), (15), and (16) and Rule 200(c).